QuentinMas/Data-visualization-Wikipedia/README.md

 ![Wikipedia AI related pages network](https://github.com/QuentinMas/Data-visualization-Wikipedia/blob/main/AI_wiki_page_network.png)

-< *Spatialisation algorithm : Force Atlas* >
+The position of each nodes of the graph was obtained with the algorithm [Force Atlas](https://medialab.sciencespo.fr/publications/Jacomy_Heymann_Venturini-Force_Atlas2.pdf).
+This algoritm simulates a physical system, nodes with a link are attracted to each other meanwhile node with no link repulse each other.

 The different color represent communities.
 These [communities](https://en.wikipedia.org/wiki/Community_structure) represent group of pages that have a lot of link to each others.
 Here they can also represent page categories.

 ![Wikipedia AI related pages network with communities names](https://github.com/QuentinMas/Data-visualization-Wikipedia/blob/main/AI_wiki_page_network_communities.png)

 The center of the graph is the page [Artificial Inteligence](https://en.wikipedia.org/wiki/Artificial_intelligence) and the farest we go from the center the less the pages are about artificial inteligence.
 For instance the farest pages from the center (top-left) are about [botnets](https://en.wikipedia.org/wiki/Botnet) which are not realy linked to artificial inteligence.
 But from the page [botnets](https://en.wikipedia.org/wiki/Botnet) you can find a link to the page [robot](https://en.wikipedia.org/wiki/Robot) which gives you a link to the page [artificial inteligence](https://en.wikipedia.org/wiki/Artificial_intelligence).
+Enven if the [distance](https://en.wikipedia.org/wiki/Distance_(graph_theory)) between page botnet and the page artificial intelligence is 2 they are really far away, the reason behind this is the layout algorithm (force Atlas) use gravity between nodes.
+Since there is only a few links between the botnets pages and the rest of the graph there isn't much gravity between this cluster and the rest of the graph.